DanLavine/willow/README.md

 [godoc](https://pkg.go.dev/github.com/DanLavine/willow)

 Willow is a message queue that aims to provide a rich feature set for slower workloads.
+In the current development lifecycle this is currently a POC and drives out the intended features.

 Main features:
 1. Queue's enqueued Items waiting to be processed can be updated if there are no clients currently working on them